Studio, Fumbally Court

 Our core desire is to provide healthy environments for living, working and relaxing, through an understanding of the inter-relationship of users, spaces, buildings and the wider context of climate and weather.
 Ongoing research and design work delivers measurable, energy-efficient design solutions, both comfortable in use and pleasurable in experience.

 Who we are

 Founding directors Graham Petrie and Peter Crowley have worked together since 2000 and in 2007 founded PAC Studio.
-We received a commendation for our work by the Royal Institute of Architects in Ireland in the Best Emerging Practice Award in 2012, and later received the RIAI Award for Best Commercial Project in 2017, for our Market Space in Malahide.
+We received a commendation for our work by the Royal Institute of Architects in Ireland in the Best Emerging Practice Award in 2012, and in 2017 we received the RIAI Award for Best Commercial Project of the Year, for our Market Space in Malahide.